 This is your very basic, regular mattress-type of dog bed that comes in a variety of sizes, designs, colors, shapes, and made out of different kinds of materials, all of which are manufactured to meet certain needs of your dog.

 There are expensive ones, very expensive ones (such as luxury dog beds) and more affordable, regular, economical polyfil dog beds and solid support foam models.
-If you look around, you'll find chew resistant, waterproof and all kinds of other -proof dog beds.

 A popular classic dog bed from Pet Dreams: